 PICTET, Adolphe.
-Genève 9/11.9.1799 — 12/20.12.1875.
+Lancy 9/11.9.1799 — Geneva 12/20.12.1875.
 Swiss Officer and IE Scholar.
 Teacher and Docent in Geneva.
-Son of the well known diplomat and politician, the member of Genevan Government Charles Pictet-de Rochemont, his cousin was the theologian Bened.
-P. Studies at Hofwyl (Bern), then from 1820 in Paris, at German universities and from 1823 in Scotland.
-Artillery officer.
+Son of the well known diplomat and politician, the member of Genevan Government Charles Pictet-de Rochemont, and Sara Rochemont.
+Studies at Hofwyl (Bern), then aesthetics and philosophy from 1820 in Paris, 1821-23 at Berlin (Hegel) and 1823 at Edinburgh.
+Artillery officer, Colonel 1839.
 From 1840 Professor of Aesthetics and History of modern Literatures at Genevan Academy, from 1844 also PD at the University.
+Married 1823 Emma Cazenove, three daughters and two sons.

 – Les origines indo-européennes ou les Aryas primitifs.
 1-2.
 P. 1859-63, 2nd ed.
 1-3.
 1877.

-– further publications on Celtic, on classical philology, and on Aesthetics (Du beau dans la nature, l’art et la poésie.
-1856).
+– Further publications on Celtic, on classical philology, and on Aesthetics (Du beau dans la nature, l’art et la poésie.
+386 p.
+P. 1856).

 Sources: Hist.-Biogr.
 Lex. der Schweiz 5; La Grande Encyclop.
 26; R. Engler, Lex. gramm.
 1996, 728 (corrects some faults in earlier sources); Wikipedia with portrait (more details in French version).